papatangosierra/serifu/README.md

     	Ayukawa: Hmm.

-A Dialogue Line may be given an optional style, which is indicated by a forward slash character after the Speaker, before the colon:
+A Dialogue Line may be given an optional Style, which is indicated by a forward slash character after the Speaker, before the colon:

     	Kyosuke/Excited: A-Ayukawa...!

-A dialogue style is meant to indicate e.g. an alternate font or typographical style.
+A Dialogue Style is meant to indicate e.g. an alternate font or typographical style.
 Different publishers have different levels of specificity they require, and Serifu's dialogue style field is meant to be open and un-opinionated enough to accommodate a wide variety of editorial needs.

 Spaces or tabs immediately before or after the colon are ignored, so the following Dialogue Lines are equivalent: